w4rum/squadlanes/README.md

 #### Development
 1. Run `npm run start`.
 2. ParcelJS will now package the static files.
-   This can take a couple of minutes on your first run.
+   This should only take a couple of seconds.
 3. The development server can now be reached at `http://localhost:1234/`.
    Changing any files while the server is running will cause an automatic update.
    However, you might still need to hit F5 for some parts, e.g., changes to the map